 The club has never won a top-flight league, but they have lifted the FA Cup on four occasions, the latest of which came in 1958, against rivals Manchester United.
 They have also won three second-division titles.

-Bolton have come under huge financial pressure over recent years but have stabilized themselves in recent times.
+Bolton has been under huge financial pressure over recent years but has stabilised recently.
 In 2023, they won the EFL Trophy.

 They currently play at the Toughsheet Community Stadium, which has had numerous name changes over the last few years due to naming rights and sponsorship changes.

-The other Greater Manchester club that plays in League One is Wigan Athletic.
-Like Bolton, Wigan have also recently played in the Premier League but have tumbled down the league system and had their fair share of struggles.
+Wigan Athletic, like Bolton, have also recently played in the Premier League but have tumbled down the league system and had their fair share of struggles.

 The club was founded in 1932 and used to play at Springfield Park.
 That was until 1999 when they moved to their current home, the DW Stadium.